Design For + By Kids

 Small Worlds + Hands-on Learning

 Kids love small worlds that are designed just for them or that they had a hand in creating.
-Kids everywhere chalk streets on sidewalks and build cities out of blocks and boxes.
-We make the most of those two passions to involve kids in experiential learning, that is learning through their own experiences.
-Whether riding a bike in a traffic garden or gluing street parts to base drawings, we believe in gentle and thoughtful adult guidance that leads children to realizations and encourages them to take off independently.
+Kids have long chalked their own streets on sidewalks and build cities out of blocks and boxes.
+We make the most of those two passions to involve kids in learning through their own experiences.
+Whether riding a bike in a traffic garden or gluing street parts to base drawings, we believe in gentle and thoughtful adult guidance that leads children to important realizations and encourages them to take off independently.
 From our travels and interviews, we know that the traffic garden experience makes a lifetime impression.
-Countless grown-ups have recounted their memories of a childhood safety town or traffic park visit.
-We believe that the lessons embedded in that experience stick and become deep part of developing understanding about how streets operate and how to use them.
+Countless grown-ups have recounted their favorite memories of a childhood safety town or traffic park visit.
+We believe that the lessons embedded in that experience stick and become a fundamental part of learning about street operation and how to safely use streets.

-But here at Traffic Garden HQ, we believe that traffic gardens provide an amazing opportunity for children to develop an deeper understanding of built world.
-We want to help kids grow up understanding that it is a designed world that can be improved and that they have a role in better safer infrastructure.
-What better way to learn about the built world than to help create it and these small street networks provide a unique opportunity to add easy design lessons about big ideas.
-At every opportunity, Discover Traffic Gardens engages children in the traffic garden design process and creates real-life projects from their work.
+Here at Traffic Garden HQ, we believe that traffic gardens provide an amazing opportunity for children to develop a deeper understanding of the built world too.
+We want to help kids grow up understanding that the everyday world is a designed place that can be improved and that they have a role in creating better safer infrastructure.
+What better way to learn about the built world than total part in a traffic garden real-world traffic garden project.
+Planning these small street networks provides a unique opportunity to add easy design lessons about very big ideas.
+At every opportunity, Discover Traffic Gardens engages children in the design process and facilitates creating real-life projects from their work.
 We emphasize hands-on engagement by hosting collaborative design sessions, where children learn about the principles of traffic garden design, draft their own layouts, and test their ideas on a model site.
 They submit their design proposals to our "City Hall", as a means of understanding the civic engagement process.
 We work with public officials to deploy the children's ideas to inform the layout of a real traffic garden.
 Our dream projects are where those children are later invited to attend a ribbon-cutting for a traffic garden they personally helped design and where they then get to ride their bikes on the streets with their pals and classmates.
 After years of bringing kids through this experience, we know that they are deeply proud and engaged.

 Discover Traffic Gardens is for and about people of all ages, abilities, mobilities, and backgrounds.
 Everyone deserves to have a voice in the creation and design of their community, and access to information that increases the safety and utility of public spaces.
-We seek especially to engage those who have been historically disenfranchised from their community and to teach the next generation how to have a voice in their built world.
+We seek especially to engage those who have been historically disenfranchised from their community and to reveal to the next generation that they can have a voice in their built world.

 Joy and Expression